From the moment I picked up your book

 Later the same day I received an email.
 The publishers were advising me how I should market the book.What?
 I thought that was their job.
 I felt I should write back to them suggesting I was a medic not a book pedlar!
 It would have made no difference.
 My immediate hopes started to fall apart.

 However, in a subsequent email Austin Macauley sent me details of their role the marketing process.
 They did much of the necessary market research and demographics required to determine who the purchasers were likely to be.
 Created the necessary promotional materials of which I received some too.
 Lastly, they would be taking the book to a variety of book fairs and similar events.
 My optimism once more increased.
 Suddenly life didn’t seem too bad after all.

 sharing your passion.

 First of all I set up accounts with the major social media sites.
-It soon became apparent to me that regurgitating the same old words lost any benefist gained in the early days.
+It soon became apparent to me that regurgitating the same old words lost any benefit gained in the early days.
 My usage of keywords was also random.
 I had not given myself any real direction.
-I was going round and round a roundabout without knowing which exit I should take nor finding the magic roundabout.
+I was going round and round a roundabout without knowing which exit to take.

 The advertisements themselves, Amazon ads, Facebook ads and TikTok I had to pay people to do for me.
 Whilst I could see the results and sales they seemed to be effective in the short term.
 I threw in my own tuppence worth in via social media.
 Further ads included those in medical journals and the local newspaper.
 I could see that these had a positive sales impact.
 That impact would soon disappear.
 Meanwhile sales waxed and wained.